New Jersey Actress Amy Locane Featured In True Crime Story

 The actress is planning to speak to students and tell them the dangers of driving under the influence of alcohol.
 She will tell how her good day was turned into a sad one.
 She said, “I understand how people would feel animosity toward me.
 It’s not an easy thing to go out and talk to these kids.
 But they say if you reach just one person, then you have tried to make the situation a little better.
 I mean, it will always be a horrible situation.”

-Assistant Prosecutor Matthew Murphy had sought a prison term for 7 years and additional term of 9 months for assault by auto.
+Assistant Prosecutor Matthew Murphy had sought a prison term for 7 years and an additional term of 9 months for assault by auto.
 He sought the sentence to run consecutively without any break.
 The judge didn’t sentence the actress again.

 The actress added, “I know Judge Reed went out on the limb for me and I’m not going to let him down.
 When someone sees the good in you like that and gives you a second chance, you don’t want to disappoint them.
 I haven’t taken a drink since the accident.”

 According to her, she is thinking to go into the film industry and start appearing on TV again.
-She also told that she is asked to write a book.
+She also told me that she is asked to write a book.

 She is going to untie the knot with her husband as he decided to divorce her.
 He gave her the papers after she got out of jail after completing her sentence.
 She said about her divorce, “We are talking about something that’s incredibly sad and tragic.
 I think it would be sleazy to stage some sort of comeback.”